Causal Inference for Multiple Treatments using Fractional Factorial Designs: Data illustration

-This section gives the analysis of the full factorial design, adjusting for the covariates of income, ethnicity, gender and smoking status as linear factors in the model.
+Next we analyze the full factorial design, adjusting for the covariates of income, ethnicity, gender and smoking status as linear factors in the regression model.
 For simplicity, we remove all individuals who had missing values for income or ethnicity, and assume that those values are missing at random.
 This resulted in 75 units being removed.
 In practice one should instead use multiple imputation to account for the missing values.
 One individual refused to give income (the only such individual) and so was removed.
 This did not affect the analysis.
 The unit assigned to the unique treatment combination, necessarily had leverage one in the saturated model.
-This baseline level for income in the analysis was ``\$0 to \$4,999.''
-Baseline for ethnicity is ``Mexican American.''